Purpose

 The

-PATTERNclause specifies a regular expression pattern for filtering files in theLOCATIONdirectory.
-For each file path in theLOCATIONdirectory, if it matches the pattern, the external table will access the file; otherwise, it will skip the file.
-If this parameter is not specified, by default, all files in theLOCATIONdirectory are accessible.
+PATTERNclause specifies a regular expression pattern to filter files in theLOCATIONdirectory.
+For each file path in theLOCATIONdirectory, if it matches the pattern, the external table accesses the file; otherwise, it skips the file.
+If this parameter is not specified, the external table can access all files in theLOCATIONdirectory by default.

 SOURCE

-The SOURCE keyword does not include any other clauses, and TYPE = 'ODPS' with the following fields:
+The SOURCE keyword does not include other clauses.
+In this case, TYPE = 'ODPS' and the following fields are included:

-ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transfer service.PROJECT_NAME: specifies the project where the queried table is located.SCHEMA_NAME: optional, specifies the schema of the queried table.TABLE_NAME: specifies the name of the queried table.QUOTA_NAME: optional, specifies whether to use the specified quota.COMPRESSION_CODE: optional, specifies the compression format of the data source, supportingZLIB,ZSTD,LZ4, andODPS_LZ4.
+ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: optional, specifies the schema of the table to be queried.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: optional, specifies whether to use the specified quota.COMPRESSION_CODE: optional, specifies the compression format of the data source, supportingZLIB,ZSTD,LZ4, andODPS_LZ4.
 If not specified, compression is not enabled.

 log_errors

-LOG ERRORS: Enables error diagnostics during the import process.
-This allows failed rows to be recorded instead of terminating the entire operation due to the first error.
-When used with theREJECT LIMITclause, it controls the maximum number of error rows allowed.INTO 'logfile_string': Optional.
+LOG ERRORS: enables error diagnostics during the import process, allowing failed rows to be recorded instead of terminating the entire operation at the first error.
+When used with theREJECT LIMITclause, it controls the maximum number of error rows allowed.INTO 'logfile_string': optional.
 Specifies the file in the target directory where error information will be written.
-IfINTO 'logfile_string'is not specified, error information is only recorded in thewarning buffer, which can be viewed usingshow warnings.logfile_stringindicates the directory for storing error information, with the following format:Note
+IfINTO 'logfile_string'is not specified, error information is only recorded in thewarning buffer, which can be viewed usingshow warnings.logfile_stringspecifies the directory for storing error information, with the following format:Note

 The